stmx38/redis-sentinel/README.md

 ## Reset

- In order to overcome warnings that Sentinel can't save changes, we provides a write access to the configuratin files.
-It means tha after the run, files sentinel-1/2/3.conf may be changed.
+ In order to overcome warnings that Sentinel can't save changes, we provides a write access to the configuration files.
+It means tha after the run, files sentinel-1.2.3.conf may be changed by Sentinel.

  After Docker Compose is stopped we may reset these changes
  ```bash